 - John Carroll University (BA in History, 2012)

-A native of Cleveland, Ohio, Pietro Shakarian entered the PhD program in History at OSU in 2016.
+A native of Cleveland, Pietro Shakarian entered the PhD program in History at OSU in 2016.
 Prior to OSU, he earned his MA in Russian, East European, and Eurasian Studies at the University of Michigan in Ann Arbor, his MLIS at Kent State University, and his BA in History at John Carroll University in Cleveland.

 - Transcaucasia and the Tribes of the Caucasus.
 London: Gomidas Institute, 2016.
 Originally published 1854-55.
 Written by Baron August von Haxthausen, translated by John Edward Taylor, with a foreword by Dominic Lieven and a critical introduction by Pietro A. Shakarian.

 - Journey to Ararat.
 London: Gomidas Institute, 2016.
 Originally published 1846.
 Written by Friedrich Parrot, translated by William Desborough Cooley, with a critical introduction by Pietro A. Shakarian.
 Additional archival material courtesy of Erki Tammiksaar of the University of Tartu, Estonia and Vahram Kosakyan of the Khachatur Abovian House-Museum, Yerevan, Armenia.

 - The Red Flag at Ararat.
 London: Sterndale Classics (Gomidas Institute), 2013.
 Originally published 1932.
 Written by Aghavnie Yeghenian and introduction by Pietro A. Shakarian.

 - Haze over Ararat: The Role of Environmentalism in the Rise of National and Civic Movements in Soviet and Post-Soviet Armenia, 1975 – Present, Gomidas Institute Armenian Forum, 19 May 2013.

 - Dispatches from the Armenian Revolution, Origins OSU, 15 January 2019.